UoB-COMSM0166/2026-group-10/README.md

 ---
 ###  3.3.
 UI/UX inspiration
-Our game UI is deeply inspired by diablo game which suits our game title and overall game.
+Our game UI is deeply inspired by diablo game which suits our game title and overall game.The hero's design is inspired by World of Warcraft.
+The skill icons are taken  from a fantasy RPG icon asserts pack from Unreal Engine Market

 <table width="100%">
   <tr>